Permafrost/TundraTN/SERVICES.md

 * `$bizdoc` is the Trading Networks document (bizdoc) to be reprocessed, and can be specified as a subset containing at least the `InternalID` field.
+* `TN_parms` contains the routing hints used to route the document in Trading Networks.

 #### Outputs: